rwieruch/blog_robinwieruch_content/react-hooks.md

 export default App;
 {{< /highlight >}}

 That's what React Hooks are bringing on the table.
 All side-effects are sitting directly in the component without introducing other components as container for business logic.
-The logic just sits in React Hooks that are only functions. {{% a_blank "Andrew Clark already left a statement in favor of React Hooks in his popular Higher-Order Component library called recompose." "https://github.com/acdlite/recompose/commit/7867de653abbb57a49934e52622a60b433bda918" %}}
+The container disappears and the logic just sits in React Hooks that are only functions. {{% a_blank "Andrew Clark already left a statement in favor of React Hooks in his popular Higher-Order Component library called recompose." "https://github.com/acdlite/recompose/commit/7867de653abbb57a49934e52622a60b433bda918" %}}

 **JavaScript Class Confusion:** JavaScript mixes two worlds pretty well: Object-oriented programming (OOP) and functional programming.
 React introduces many developers to both worlds.
 On the one side, React (and Redux) introduced people to functional programming (FP) with function compositions, general programming concepts with functions (e.g. higher-order functions, JavaScript built-in methods like map, reduce, filter) and other terms such as immutability and side-effects.
-React itself didn't really introduce these things, because they are features of the language or programming itself, but they are heavily used in React whereas [every React developer becomes automatically a better JavaScript developer](https://www.robinwieruch.de/javascript-fundamentals-react-requirements/).
+React itself didn't really introduce these things, because they are features of the language or the programming paradigm itself, but they are heavily used in React whereas [every React developer becomes automatically a better JavaScript developer](https://www.robinwieruch.de/javascript-fundamentals-react-requirements/).

 On the other side, React uses JavaScript classes as one way to define React components.
 A class is only the declaration whereas the actual usage of the component is the instantiation of it.
 It creates a class instance whereas the `this` object of the class instance is used to interact with class methods (e.g. setState, forceUpdate, other custom class methods).
 However, classes come with a steeper learning curve for React beginners who are not coming from an OOP background.
 That's why class bindings, the `this` object and inheritance can be confusing.
-I have [a few chapters in my React book](https://www.robinwieruch.de/the-road-to-learn-react/) focusing only on this aspect of React which seems to be always confusing for React beginners.
+I have [a few chapters in my React book](https://www.robinwieruch.de/the-road-to-learn-react/) focusing only on this aspect of React which is always the most confusing thing about React for beginners.

 {{< highlight javascript >}}
 // I THOUGHT WE ARE USING A CLASS.
 WHY IS IT EXTENDING FROM SOMETHING?